ward/run/_posts/2019-05-19-20km-door-brussel.md

 The road is turning left here and for the next several kilometres.
 If you are running tangents, you aim for the inside of that turn of course.
 This is made slightly more difficult by the charity runners you pass.
-There is this thing where a group will push somebody (mostly mentally) handicapped in a special wheelchair.
+There is this thing where a group will push a (mostly mentally?) handicapped person in a special wheelchair.
 They start before the race starts, so you spend most of the race passing different groups.
 This goes well, if sometimes a bit tight.
-This particular group was taking up the inner two lanes of the left turn we were in.
+This particular group though was taking up the inner two lanes of the left turn we were in.
 There are three car lanes total.
 Usually there are some gaps to squeeze in-between, but not so with this group.
 Some other runner almost bumped into one of the group's runners.
 The group's runner gets really mad and yells at the guy that "there is another lane to the right for you to use".
 I retort "use it then" as I pass the group's runner myself.
 I figure they are not in it to race nor to run a particular time.
-The guy must not have appreciated my comment as I suddenly see a half full water bottle flying past me and hitting a runner in the legs.
+The guy must not have appreciated my comment as I suddenly see a half full water bottle flying past me and hitting an unsuspecting runner in the legs.
 Shit, dude, take some anger management classes.

 Either way, I was alright and crested the little hill shortly after.
-Nothing really happened the next few kilometre as we went either downhill or on flattish grounds.
+Nothing really happened the next few kilometre as we went either downhill or were on flattish grounds.
 In retrospect I maybe should have tried pushing this part a bit more.
 I do not quite remember how I felt.